takko9ei/test-xmas-globe/MEMBERS_README.md

 **⚠️ GOLDEN RULE: You cannot push directly to the `main` branch.**
 If you try to `git push origin main`, it will fail.
 Please follow the steps below.

+Some of these operations can also be done through the GUI in VS Code, at the third tab on the left(Source control).

-### Step 1: Start of the Day (Sync)Before you start coding, make sure you have the latest code from everyone else.
+### Step 1: Start of the Day (Sync)

+Before you start coding, make sure you have the latest code from everyone else.

 ```bash
 git checkout main      # Go to the main folder
 git pull origin main   # Download updates from the cloud
 ```

-### Step 2: Create Your Workspace (Branch)Create a separate "branch" for your work.
+### Step 2: Create Your Workspace (Branch)

+Create a separate "branch" for your work.
 Think of this as a "Save Slot" or a copy of the project.

 - **Naming convention:** `feature/yourName-task`